strimzi/proposals/048-avoid-broker-restarts-when-in-recovery.md

 ![The proposed flow of KafkaRoller](images/048-kafka-roller-new-flow.png) (The changes are highlighted in green.)

-Currently, if a Kafka pod does not become ready within the operational timeout, it checks how many times the pod has been retried to roll.
-If it hasn't reached the maximum number of attempts (6 by default and set to 10 by KafkaReconcilor), it reschedules the rolling of the pod by appending it to the list.
-Otherwise, reconciliation fails.

-As described in the graph above, the following steps are added before the retry step:

-1. Ensure that the Kafka pod is not in a stuck state.
-The existing `isPodStuck()` can be used for this.
-If the pod is stuck, continue with the current behaviour to retry rolling of the pod.
+Currently, it waits for the pod to become ready if it's not already in ready state before checking if it can be rolled.
+If the pod does not become ready within the operation timeout, it logs a warning message and carries on.
+Instead of carrying on, KafkaRoller will now check the broker state and return an exception if it's in recovery state.
+The pod then would be retried until the maximum attempt reached.

+The following list outlines the high-level logic that will be implemented in `KafkaRoller` for rolling pods:
+1. Wait for pod to become ready if it's not in ready state before checking if it can be rolled.
+2. If pod does not become ready within the operation timeout, check the broker state.
-2. Use the Pod DNS name to connect to the KafkaAgent API endpoint.
-If it cannot connect to the endpoint, continue with the current behaviour to retry rolling of the pod.
-(The connection might timeout or refused because KafkaAgent is stuck or running older version).
+3. Use the Pod DNS name to connect to the KafkaAgent API endpoint.
+If it cannot connect to the endpoint (the connection might timeout or refused because KafkaAgent is stuck or running older version), continue with the current behaviour.
-3. Use the cluster operator's client certificate and keys for mTLS authentication.
+4. Use the cluster operator's client certificate and keys for mTLS authentication.
-4. Send `GET v1/broker-state` request to the endpoint.
+5. Send `GET v1/broker-state` request to the endpoint.
-5. If the HTTP return code is not 200, continue with the current behaviour to retry rolling of the pod.
+6. If the HTTP return code is not 200, continue with the current behaviour.
-6. If the `brokerState` value is `2` (`RECOVERY`), follow the new logic for handling log recovery.
-Otherwise continue with the current behaviour to retry rolling of the pod.
+7. If the `brokerState` value is `2` (`RECOVERY`):

-*Handling log recovery*

-7. Set `inLogRecovery` to true for the pod  (`inLogRecovery` is a new boolean that would be added to the `RestartContext`).
-8. Log the values of `remainingLogsToRecover` and `remainingSegmentsToRecover` from the JSON response in an `INFO` message.
+     - Log the values of `remainingLogsToRecover` and `remainingSegmentsToRecover` from the JSON response in an `INFO` message.
-9. Continue with the current behaviour to retry rolling of the pod.
-10. On the next retry, check `inLogRecovery` inside the `restartIfNecessary()` function.
-11. When `inLogRecovery` is set to true, call `awaitReadiness()` which periodically checks and waits for readiness until the operational timeout reaches.
-13. If the operational timeout is reached, repeat from step1.
+     - Return an exception to repeat from step 1 until the maximum number of attempts is reached.
-14. If the maximum number of attempts has been reached, include log recovery in the reason for failure.
+     - If the maximum number of attempts has been reached then fail the reconciliation including log recovery in the reason for failure.
+8. If the `brokerState` value is not `2` (`RECOVERY`), continue with the current behaviour that may force restart the pod.

 ### For future consideration: